 Criteria Indicators / Guidance continual The JE is responsible to develop, implement, monitor and review action plans improvement in that allow for demonstrable continuous improvement in key operations key operations. within the entity.
 The JE is responsible for monitoring and documenting compliance at the level of Group managers and Individual Producers.
 The JE is responsible for keeping an integrated outcome for evaluation and annual update of the total Jurisdiction landscape on the above issues based on its program for monitoring and assessing social and environmental impacts, and made available for public (as part of annual reporting requirements).
-3.3 Operating 3.3.1 (C) Standard Operating Procedures (SOPs) for estates and mills are in procedures are place. appropriately documented, 3.3.2 A mechanism to check consistent implementation of procedures is in consistently place. implemented and 2.2.2.
-December of magnituding and any actions taken are majoristical and monitored.
+2.2 Operating 3.3.1 (C) Standard Operating Procedures (SOPs) for estates and mills are in 3.3 Operating procedures are place. appropriately place. documented, 3.3.2 A mechanism to check consistent implementation of procedures is in consistently place. implemented and monitored.
 3.3.3 Records of monitoring and any actions taken are maintained and available, as appropriate.
 Guidance for the JE: The JE is responsible for providing guidelines, and assessing and documenting compliance at the level of Group management and Individual Producers.
 3.4 A 3.4.1 (C) In new plantings or operations including mills, an independent SEIA, comprehensive undertaken through a participatory methodology involving the affected Social and stakeholders and including the impacts of any smallholder/outgrower Environmental scheme, is documented.
-Impact Assessment (SEIA) 3.4.2 For the unit of certification, a SEIA is available and social and is undertaken environmental management and monitoring prior to new plantings or Guidance for the JE: operations, and a social and The JE is responsible for providing guidelines, and assessing and documenting environmental compliance at the level of Group management and Individual Producers. management and In the context of the juvicedictional anatial plan, the 15 is assessed by the 12 is monitoring plan is In the context of the jurisdictional spatial plan, the JE is responsible to provide implemented and regularly updated strategic SEIA information to the government. in ongoing operations.
-3.5 A system for 3.5.1 Employment procedures for recruitment, selection, hiring, promotion, managing human retirement and termination are documented and made available to the resources is in workers and their representatives. place. · 3.5.2 Employment procedures are implemented and records are maintained.
-L , , , , , , , , , , , , , , , , , , , ,
+Impact Assessment (SEIA) 3.4.2 For the unit of certification, a SEIA is available and social and is undertaken environmental management and monitoring prior to new Cuidenes for the IF. plantings or Guidance for the JE: operations, and a social and The JE is responsible for providing guidelines, and assessing and documenting environmental compliance at the level of Group management and Individual Producers. management and semplished at the letter of broup management and manadad rouddels. monitoring plan is In the context of the jurisdictional spatial plan, the JE is responsible to provide implemented and strategic SEIA information to the government. regularly updated in ongoing operations.
+3.5 A system for 3.5.1 Employment procedures for recruitment, selection, hiring, promotion, managing human retirement and termination are documented and made available to the resources is in workers and their representatives. place.
+3.5.2 Employment procedures are implemented and records are maintained.